polkascan/py-substrate-metadata-docs/docs/polkadot/paras.md

 ```
 ---------
 ### Parachains
- All parachains.
+ All lease holding parachains.
 Ordered ascending by `ParaId`.
-Parathreads are not included.
+On demand parachains are not
+ included.

  Consider using the [`ParachainsCache`] type of modifying.